Skip to main content

 It is not uncommon for the person being sexually assaulted to have no physical injuries or signs of their assault.
 But sexual assault is still a crime and can be reported to the police in the same way as other crimes.

-Most sexual assaults are carried out by someone known to the victim.
+Most sexual assaults are carried out by someone known to the person who's been assaulted.
 This could be a partner, former partner, relative, friend or colleague.
-The assault may happen in many places, but is usually in the victim's home or the home of the perpetrator (the person carrying out the assault).
+The assault may happen in many places, but is usually in the home of the person who's been assaulted or the home of the perpetrator (the person carrying out the assault).

 Spiking is when alcohol or drugs have been put in your drink without your permission.